microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 *Functions:*
 - `generateColumns(object): DataGridColumn`
 Static function that creates a basic set of columns from an object representing a row.

 *Events*
 - none

+*parts:*
+- `headerSlot`

+- `rowsSlot`

 **Data grid header**